Protests continue in Iran amid lethal crackdown by security forces

 The Islamic regime's heavy Internet restrictions makes it difficult to get a clear understanding of what's happening on the ground in Sanandaj and elsewhere in Iran.
 The advocacy group Netblocks reported what it calls a "major disruption" to internet traffic in Iran from Wednesday morning, dropping to around 25% compared to its peak.

-Both Kurdistan and Sistan-Baluchestan are home to ethnic and religious minorities, which have long been marginalized and have a history of pushing for more recognition and rights.
+Both Kurdistan and Sistan-Baluchestan provinces are home to ethnic and religious minorities, which have long been marginalized and have a history of pushing for more rights and recognition.

 They are also located far from the capital of Tehran – one reason that the authorities are more willing to use force there, especially in recent days, residents told CBS News.